The Beauty Myth – How Do Women Really Feel About Their Looks?

 Women continue to face blockades in the workplace due to the political and systemic use of beauty to define worth.
 Although men define beauty’s ideology, the demarcation of beauty is not defined, leaving the female confused about her feelings of self.

-Naomi Wolf wrote this book in 1991, following both the first and second wave of feminists.
+Naomi Wolf wrote this book in 1991, following the first and second wave of feminists.
 Are we embarking upon the third wave of feminism?
 Many skeptics of feminism report that the previously overwhelming injustice towards women and their cries that created and sustained Women’s Rights movements have now been diluted to a mere whimper.
 Is there any truth to this statement?

 I want to use this article to examine what changes have happened since 1991 and how women’s lives may or may not have changed.